 Interior room in the cupola was at a premium with the machine gun and ammunition box mounted.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

-The ammunition box and periscope have been removed for clarity.
+The cupola ammunition box and periscope have been removed for clarity in these views.
 The azimuth lock assembly was a friction lock used to prevent the cupola from rotating from a desired position.
 The interlock assembly was used to align the cupola with the 90mm gun so that the commander could designate targets for the gunner.
 When the cupola was properly aligned and the interlock handle was depressed, a pin was inserted into a hole in the mount ring gear.
 After the interlock was secured, the azimuth lock was engaged to prevent damage to the interlock from rotation of the cupola.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)

 The cupola's 1.5x monocular periscope sight M28 is seen on the left along with the link assembly 8201896 that connected the periscope to the gun cradle casting.
 It had a 48° field of view, and the reticle used is sketched on the right.
 (Picture from TM 9-7022 Operation and Organizational Maintenance: 90-mm Gun Full Tracked Combat Tank M48A2.)